MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_Doc_IdentityTelemetryId** - A GUID that uniquely identifies the identity used to open a file.

-- **Data_IdocsEndToInspaceDuration** - The duration between idocend to and inspace animation.

 - **Data_Doc_InitializationScenario** - An enumeration indicating the detailed scenario type of a file open operation.

 - **Data_Doc_IOFlags** - An enumeration indicating the IO flags of a file open operation, for example, if the file is cached or not.